As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Thunder eggs are red, light-pink, pinkish-red, reddish-brown, and brown from the outside because of the color of rhyolites.

-- Thunder eggs are not perfectly round from inside.
+- Thunder eggs are not perfectly round from the inside.
 Chalcedony or agate can form star-like figures.

-- Geodes can be black, gray, white, creamy, yellowish from the outside
+- Geodes can be black, gray, white, creamy, or yellowish from the outside

 - Geodes are hollow inside.